 The deadline of the project is June and a prototype should be provided at the end of this semester.
 Since this project is an embedded project, time is very important constraint.
-We have to use time very effective in order to achieve some results.
+Time have to be used very effective in order to achieve some results.